Loic Mabanza: Dancing career

+In 2026, Mabanza performed with Madonna at the historic first-ever FIFA World Cup Final Halftime Show at Metlife Stadium in New York.

 In addition, Mabanza is also a movement director who choreographed for the True Religion campaign starring Joan Smalls directed by Steven Klein, for Fergie's music video "Enchanté" starring Kendall Jenner directed by Bruno Ilogti, V Magazine "Holiday Video" starring Chanel Iman directed by Justin Wu and for Mission Magazine 10th anniversary edition starring Yasmin Wijnaldum and Chiharu Okunugi captured by Max Papendieck.